 A pair of already worn-in shoes but with brand new rubber?
 Give your favourite shoes a new lease on life.
 Resoling shoes is not only a great way to prolong the life of your shoes, it's also cheaper than buying a brand new pair.

 Don’t let the soles or rand wear all the way through before sending them in to get repaired.
 If your shoes get massive holes in them, they are less likely to be able to get repaired and if they are, the repair will cost much more.

 No matter how careful you are with your shoes, they will not last forever.

 Over time, most climbers will amass a few different pairs of shoes.
-These can be used for different styles of climbing or having that comfy worn out pair for warm ups and another for the send.
+These can be used for different styles of climbing or having that comfortable worn out pair for warm ups and another for the send.
 It also means when one pair is off for a resole, you're not left high and dry!
-Read about how many pairs of Climbing Shoes does one need?

 I've been rock climbing for about 16 years now, as well as working for over 10 years in the rock climbing industry.
 From starting as an indoor instructor and Children's Climbing Coach, to becoming Assistant Manager at the Climbing Anchors store here in Collingwood (VIC), I am passionate about climbing, and about gear, and especially about climbing gear.
 I love everything about it, from helping a regular climber buy their second trad rack, to helping that new climber kit themselves out for the very first time!